themorlan/openREM/docs/install_windows.rst

 Make sure that the previously downloaded and renamed ``WinSW.exe`` file is in the same folder (``E:\winsw\``).

 * Double click the ``queue-init.bat`` file
-* Enter your Domain name or leave empty if not applicable
+* Enter your Domain name or leave empty if you have added a local Windows user
 * Enter the username of the previously created account
 * Enter the associated password
-* Enter the number of workers you would like to spawn, this number should no exceed the number of CPU cores available to your system
+* Enter the number of workers you would like to spawn.
+This number should no exceed the number of CPU cores available to your system
-* Wait for the services to get registered and started up (Notice: many windows may appear and disappear quickly; you may also be asked to confirm that running the .exe file is safe)
+* Wait for the services to get registered and started up (note: many windows may appear and disappear quickly; you may also be asked to confirm that running the .exe file is safe)

 You should now be able to see the new workers in the list of Windows Services.
 Search for ``services`` on the Windows Start menu and you will be shown a list of installed services.
 The OpenREM task workers are shown as